 Bachelors of Science in Music Education from the University of Alabama at Birmingham

-Shane Reeves, a native of Birmingham, Alabama, is currently a DMA candidate in Percussion Performance/Pedagogy at the University of South Carolina with a minor in music theory.
+Shane Reeves, a native of Birmingham, Alabama, received a DMA in Percussion Performance/Pedagogy from the University of South Carolina with a minor in music theory.
 He holds a Master of Music degree in Percussion Performance from the University of Florida and a Bachelors of Science in Music Education from the University of Alabama at Birmingham.
 His primary teachers are Eric Hollenbeck, Gene Fambrough, Ken Broadway and Scott Herring.
 In addition, Shane has studied drum set and hand percussion with Rick Dior, West African percussion with master drummer Amara Camara and Brazilian percussion with Larry Crooke, percussionist and ethnomusicologist from the University of Florida.